-As part of our company's 2016 Integrated Resource Plan (IRP), the Georgia Public Service Commission (PSC) approved a 3 megawatt (MW) Community Solar Program.
+As a part of our company’s 2016 Integrated Resource Plan (IRP), the Georgia Public Service Commission (PSC) approved a Community Solar Program.
+Currently 2 MW are online with plans for an additional 6 MW under development.
 This program is designed to provide our residential customers with an opportunity to support the development of solar power in Georgia by purchasing a monthly subscription in exchange for receiving a bill credit based on the solar facilities' production.Sign Up Here

 For as little as $24.99 per block per month, this program is ideal for our residential customers who are interested in installing solar, but are unable to host a photovoltaic (PV) system at their home, including:

 - Homeowners with insufficient roof space due to size or shading